ersilia-os/easylinkage/README.md

 ### Index

-Usually, comparing all datasets against all is computationally intractable.
-We can partition the pairwise data, for example, in `k = 5` blocks, using fuzzy similarities of first names and surnames.
+Comparing all records against all may be computationally intractable, and it is advisable to reduce the search space.
+For instance, we can partition the pairwise matrix in `k = 5` blocks using fuzzy similarities between names.

 ```python
 indexer = easylinkage.Index()
 indexer.softblock(left_on = ['firstname', 'surname'], right_on = ['firstname', 'surname'], k = 5)
 pairs = indexer.index(df_a, df_b)
 ```

+The higher the number of partitions, the less pairs will be considered.
+For large datasets, other [indexing techniques](https://recordlinkage.readthedocs.io/en/latest/ref-index.html) such as `sortedneighborhood` can be used.

 ### Compare